-The unadjusted quoted price in an active market for identical assets or liabilities that the entity can access at the measurement date. \rightarrow Level 1 Inputs other than quoted prices included within Level 1 that are observable (i.e. developed using market data) for the asset or liability, either directly or indirectly. \rightarrow Level 2 Inputs are unobservable (i.e. for which market data is \rightarrow Level 3
+The unadjusted quoted price in an active market for ightarrow Level 1 identical assets or liabilities that the entity can access at the measurement date.

+Inputs other than quoted prices included within Level 1 that \rightarrow Level 2 are observable (i.e. developed using market data) for the asset or liability, either directly or indirectly.

+Inputs are unobservable (i.e. for which market data is → Level 3 unavailable) for the asset or liability.